ItsMartin030/TrelloX/README.md

-# TrelloX - Trello with focus.
+# TrelloX for Firefox - Trello with focus.

 Originally made by sammilucia, edited by Martin030.
 Original TrelloX for Chrome: https://github.com/sammilucia/TrelloX